 Can get-rich-quick schemes be good?

-More often than not, get-rich-quick schemes require you to pay money for an investment or product that claims to help you grow your wealth immediately.
+Get-rich-quick schemes often require you to pay money for an investment or product that claims to help you grow your wealth immediately.
 Typically, though, the results you get can be very different from what you expect.
 In other words, they are unlikely to be good.

 How many businesses are considered get-rich-quick schemes?